robclewley/aping-pong-jupclient/README.md

 ## Data structures

 Courts are rectangular and their exact center is at (0,0).
-Orientation is vertical, and paddles along in the horizontal x-axis.
+Orientation of the court is "vertical", with paddle motion along the horizontal x-axis direction.

 The game request endpoint returns data like this: